What is a School Advisory Council?

 The School Advisory Council (SAC) is a team of people representing various segments of our school’s community – parents, teachers, students, administrators, support staff, and community/business partners.
 Niceville High School School Advisory Council (SAC) provides the opportunity for parents, students, staff, and community members to assist in improving our school.
 The SAC assists in the preparation and evaluation of the School Performance Plan (SPP) and may also assist the principal with the annual school budget.
 The SAC reviews relevant data (which is much more than test scores), identifies problem areas, and develops improvement strategies, and monitors their implementation.

-The NHS SAC is comprised of a maximum of 31 members, the majority of which are parents and community representatives.
-Mr. Chambers, our principal is a member, as are 8 teachers and students from each grade level.
+The membership includes the principal, eight teachers and students from each grade level.
 Parent, student and teacher members are elected by their peers, with parents serving two-year terms and teachers serving for three years.
 Students serve one-year terms and are elected at the time of class officer elections.
 Community members are selected by the principal.

-The meetings are held the third Tuesday of the month at 6:30 a.m. at NHS.
+The meetings are held the third Tuesday of the month at 6:30 a.m. in the main conference room at NHS.
 Parents and members of the public at large are welcome at all SAC meetings.
 Agendas for each meeting are available during the week prior to the meeting in the Main Office.

 What is the School Performance Plan?